VABAR/VABAR.github.io/_posts/events/2024-01-22-vibass7/2024-01-22-vibass7-intro.md

   - A working level of English.

-If you want to (and can) prepare yourself in advance in order to make the most out of the training, we can recommend a few [books that are freely available on line]({{ site.url }}/vabar/book-recommendations.md).
+If you want to (and can) prepare yourself in advance in order to make the most out of the training, we can recommend a few [books that are freely available on line]({{ site.url }}/vabar/book-recommendations/).
+They are excellent references to come back in the future, as well.

 We use the R package [`vibass`](http://vabar.es/vibass/) which contains the practical activities and a few interactive apps.
 Please make sure that you bring a recent R version, with recently updated packages.